 - Driver monitoring.
 To keep track of distracted or aggressive driving, unnecessary idling, and ensure driver compliance and safety.

-How to choose the best fleet management software
+How to choose the best vehicle management software

-Undoubtedly, it can be difficult to choose the best fleet management software for your business’ needs.
-All things considered, a good fleet management system should, at least, offer you the key features listed above.
+Undoubtedly, it can be difficult to choose the best vehicle management software for your business’ needs.
+All things considered, a good vehicle management system should, at least, offer you the key features listed above.
 Additionally, it should be easy to use, offer a plethora of actionable data and, most of all, be safety-oriented.

 Easy to use

-The best fleet management software should be able to help you increase your fleet’s operational efficiency and save you time.
-Thus, the fleet management software you choose should be easy to install and use.
+The best vehicle management software should be able to help you increase your fleet’s operational efficiency and save you time.
+Thus, the vehicle management software you choose should be easy to install and use.
 Moreover, it should be intuitive, and provide easy access to the information you need.

 In the case of Veturilo, for instance — even though not the entire list of functions mentioned above are yet included — all you need to do is: